 How will you support international students who may be unable or unwilling to return home during the summer due to the virus?

-For our graduating seniors, we are working to build pathways to graduate enrollment, allowing them to keep their visas and advance their education.
-For matriculated students, we are identifying summer housing, classes and work opportunities, should they choose to stay in Syracuse.
+For our graduating seniors, we are working to build pathways to graduate enrollment, allowing them to remain in good immigration status.

 What are you doing to help new international students planning to attend Syracuse University in the fall?